top of page

 EM: Yes, you can watch all eight videos on Extended Mic’s YouTube.
 As the YouTubers say, you can subscribe, like, comment, and share!
 I'm going to be posting clips on our Instagram, but the full videos are on YouTube.

 44N: So wonderful to chat with you.
-We're honored at The 44 North, and excited to have Mariana and Extended Mic as our Artist Spotlight for this issue.
-Definitely check out the written and video version of this conversation.
+We're honoured at The 44 North, and excited to have Mariana and Extended Mic as our Artist Spotlight for this issue.
+Definitely check out the written and video versions of this conversation.
 Thank you so much.

 EM: Thank you!